luoyi-hi/www25/README.md

 To ensure a comprehensive evaluation, we expanded our experimental scope to include five large-scale real-world datasets, which cover a wide spectrum of delivery scenarios, ranging from standard package logistics to high-urgency food delivery.

-<b>(1) Logistics Datasets (Cross-City Diversity)</b>
+<b>(1) Logistics Datasets: Geographic & Topological Robustness</b>

-The Logistics-SH, Logistics-CQ, Logistics-HZ, and Logistics-YT datasets are collected from the Cainiao Network.
-They span a substantial period of 6 months and cover four distinct Chinese cities: Shanghai (mega-metropolis), Chongqing (mountainous terrain), Hangzhou (dense urban), and Yantai (coastal city).
-This geographic diversity challenges the model with varying road network topologies and traffic densities.
+We employ four datasets (Logistics-SH, CQ, HZ, YT) from the Cainiao Network to test the model's stability across diverse urban environments.<b>Topological Diversity:</b> The datasets span from the dense, flat urban grids of Shanghai and Hangzhou (mega-metropolises) to the complex, mountainous terrain of Chongqing (often called the "Mountain City" with non-Euclidean road networks) and the coastal layout of Yantai.<b>Scale Variation: </b>Coverage ranges from heavy logistics hubs to smaller regional networks.
+This variety challenges the graph encoder to adapt to distinct road network structures and varying traffic densities without overfitting to a single city's layout.

-<b>(2) Food Delivery Dataset (Cross-Domain Diversity)</b>
+<b>(2) Food Delivery Dataset: Cross-Platform & Cross-Domain Generalization</b>

-The Food-DL dataset, sourced from Ele.me, introduces a fundamentally different operational mode.
-As shown in the table, this dataset exhibits a significantly shorter AvgETA (27 minutes vs. 150 minutes for logistics) and a smaller AvgPackage (4.0 vs. 15.0).
-These statistics reflect the "instant" nature of food delivery, which requires the model to handle high-frequency, time-sensitive tasks with strict constraints, differing sharply from the batched delivery patterns in logistics.
+The Food-DL dataset, sourced from Ele.me, represents a fundamental shift in operational logic compared to logistics, serving as a critical test for cross-domain generalization.<b>Cross-Platform Distribution:</b>Originating from a different service provider (Ele.me vs. Cainiao), this dataset inherently contains different data recording standards and courier behavioral patterns, validating that SynRTP is not biased toward specific platform engineering.<b>Operational Paradigm Shift:</b> As shown in Table 3, Food-DL exhibits a drastically shorter AvgETA (27 min vs. 150 min) and lower AvgPackage density (4.0 vs. 15.0).
+This reflects the "instant" nature of food delivery, which prioritizes immediate responsiveness and strict time windows over the batch efficiency typical of logistics.

-The inclusion of these diverse datasets confirms that our proposed SynRTP framework is not overfitted to a specific platform or city but is robust across varying business logic and operational scales.The dataset statistics are summarized in **Table 3**.
+By succeeding on both the high-latency, high-density logistics tasks and the low-latency, high-frequency food delivery tasks, SynRTP demonstrates a robust ability to generalize across varying business logics and operational constraints.The dataset statistics are summarized in **Table 3**.

 <p align="center"> <b>Table 3</b> Summary statistics of the datasets.
 AvgETA (in minutes) stands for the average arrival time per package.
 AvgPackage means the average package number of a courier per day. </p>